 - Integrate nursing science and theory, biophysical, psychosocial, ethical, analytical, and organizational sciences as the foundation for the highest level of nursing practice.

-- Analyze complex health care system to assess strengths and weaknesses to facilitate organization-wide changes in practice delivery.
+- Analyze complex health care systems to assess strengths and weaknesses and facilitate organization-wide changes in practice delivery.

 - Synthesize, interpret, and apply knowledge from nursing practice, research, theory, and informatics to evaluate outcomes and sustain evidence-based advanced nursing practice.